kapsakcj/nanoporeWorkflow/README.md

 If you are interested in contributing to nanoporeWorkflow, please take a look at the [contribution guidelines](CONTRIBUTING.md).
 We welcome issues or pull requests!

 ## Future plans
+* Detect GPU availability since aspen GPU nodes have 2 V100 cards. `guppy_basecaller -x auto` is the same as saying `-x cuda:0` 👎
+* Add support for passing in a config file to `workflow-after-gpu-basecalling.sh` that contains:
+  * Sample ID
+  * barcode number (RBK or NBD)
+  * estimated genome size (to be used as input parameter in various places)
+* Allow users to specify a read length for removing reads w/ `filtlong` (1000 bp could be to stringent if bulk of reads are around that length)
+* Test and add support for `rasusa` for randomly subsampling and filtering reads (`filtlong` is biased towards reads with highest q-scores)
 * add flags/options for other sequencing kits, barcoding kits, flowcells (direct RNAseq?)
-    * R9.4.1 + rapid or ligation sequencing kit without barcoding (RAD-004)
-    * R10 + ligation without barcoding
-    * R10.3 + ligation with & without barcoding
+  * **R10.3** + ligation with native barcodes 1-24 (R10 flowcell discontinued)
 * Add option for Medaka polishing with r941_min_fast model, if reads were basecalled with the fast Guppy model

 ## Resources
   * https://github.com/fenderglass/Flye